OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 This article describes how to enable shared folders (also known as delegate access) and shared mailbox scenarios in your Outlook add-in, including which permissions the Office JavaScript API supports.

+> [!NOTE]
+> Shared folder support was introduced in [requirement set 1.8](/javascript/api/requirement-sets/outlook/requirement-set-1.8/outlook-requirement-set-1.8), while shared mailbox support was introduced in [requirement set 1.13](/javascript/api/requirement-sets/outlook/requirement-set-1.13/outlook-requirement-set-1.13).
+For information about client support for these features, see [Supported clients and platforms](#supported-clients-and-platforms).

 ## Supported clients and platforms

 The following table shows supported client-server combinations for this feature, including the minimum required Cumulative Update where applicable.
-Excluded combinations are not supported.
+Excluded combinations aren't supported.

 | Client | Exchange Online | Exchange 2019 on-premises<br>(Cumulative Update 1 or later) | Exchange 2016 on-premises<br>(Cumulative Update 6 or later) | Exchange 2013 on-premises |
 |---|:---:|:---:|:---:|:---:|